prorevizor/noc/docs/en/docs/style-guide.md

 - File naming convention:

-  - For Sphinx, all files should have a .rst extension.
+  - For Markdown, all files should have a .md extension.
   - Separate words in file names with hyphens (i.e. -.)
   - For most documents, file names should have a terse one or two word name that describes the material covered in the document.